AAUW Student Leader Fundraising Guide

 - Get social.

-- Put your social media and communications skills to the test by tweeting, posting, and sharing your CrowdRise account!
-Use your existing student organization Twitter and/or Facebook pages as well as your personal social media accounts to increase your reach.
+- Put your social media and communications skills to the test by tweeting and posting your CrowdRise account!
+Use your existing student organization Twitter and/or Facebook pages as well as your personal social media accounts to show your progress as the contest progresses and increase your reach.

 - Tag AAUW on Facebook, Instagram, and Twitter when promoting your fundraising efforts.
 AAUW will help retweet, share, and amplify your posts!